 Saturday 18 & Sunday 19 August

 See a variety of rural crafts in action across the weekend.
-Watch and learn as demonstrators exhibit traditional countryside skills, from rag-rugging to blacksmithing and wood turning to basket weaving – with the opportunity to have a go at some yourself.
+Watch and learn as demonstrators exhibit traditional countryside skills, with the opportunity to try some out yourself.

-You can also take a walk through history with our excellent re-enactment group – explore their camp and step back in time to experience the sights, sounds and smells of everyday life in bygone times.
-You can learn about historic crafts (including leather-working, wood-working, naalbinding and chainmail making), the skills needed to survive day to day and see what’s cooking for supper!
+Throughout the weekend you can also take a walk through history with our excellent re-enactment group.
+Explore their camp and step back in time to experience the sights, sounds and smells of everyday life in bygone times.
+You can learn about historic crafts (including leather working, wood working, naalbinding and chainmail making), the skills needed to survive day to day and see what’s cooking for supper.

 Standard Museum admission prices apply – or visit for free if you bring your valid annual pass.